GaryClarke/php-framework-pro/README.md

 <hr>

-A comprehensive step-by-step video course on learning how to write PHP code that is testable.
+A comprehensive step-by-step video course created to help PHP developers grasp how frameworks function behind the scenes by actually building one.

 To get started, all you need to do is: